Fees Payment Regulations

 (b) Candidates will be charged in line with their EFTS consumption pro-rated for the calendar year.
 Full-time candidates will be charged for one EFT per full year.
 Part-time candidates will be charged at the applicable rate (currently 0.6666) each academic year.

 (c) Candidates undertaking Named Doctorate programmes are required to pay their course work, practicum, internship, tuition and thesis fees as required by each programme.

 (d) Candidates who have had their oral examination and are required to complete further work on their thesis and be re-examined, will be re-enrolled, and must pay the full tuition fee for the duration of the re-examination period until re-submission of the thesis.
 This provision will apply from the date the candidate is notified of the required further work.

 17. (a) Masters students pay tuition fees for the actual credits/courses for which they are enrolled each year.
 Fees do not maximise at 1.0 EFTS (120 credits).

 (b) When theses, dissertations, research reports, or project courses are not submitted by the end date of the course, the student must re-enrol for a further enrolment period of one semester or one year (as appropriate) and pay tuition fees.

-(c) A one-month extension may be granted without penalty.
+(c) A one-month extension may be granted without penalty or cost.

 (d) If a student qualifies for Carry Forward of Postgraduate Enrolment, they will be re-enrolled but are not required to pay fees.